Mean Mike: World Championship Wrestling (1997–2001)

 In 1997 Moran would team with Beninghaus as his partner and began working for World Championship Wrestling (WCW), in WCW he was renamed "Mean Mike" while his partner became "Tough Tom", collectively known as "Disorderly Conduct".
 On occasion, Moran and Beninghaus would continue to take on the guises of The Texas Hangmen, and later on known as The Texas Outlaws.
 The duo mainly worked to help other teams look good, especially younger talent, with the highlight of their time in WCW being an unsuccessful challenge for the WCW World Tag Team Championship, losing to champions The Steiner Brothers (Rick Steiner and Scott Steiner) on an episode of Monday Nitro, as well as Curt Hennig and Barry Windham for the WCW World Tag Team Championship on an episode of WCW Saturday Night in 1999.
 They also worked with Scott Armstrong and Steve Armstrong, The Armstrong Brothers extensively on WCW Saturday Night, and proved to be very solid hands for the company and the WCW Tag Team Division.

-Late career (2001–2012)
+Late career (2001–2013)

-After WCW folded, Mean Mike would work in Jimmy Harts Xcitement Wrestling Federation in 2001 before working with Bubba The Love Sponge at a World Wrestling Federation House Show in Tampa, Florida in 2002.
-Mean Mike's final match would come in the form of a six man tag team match reuniting with Tough Tom and Bull Pain with all three of The Texas Hangmen for the first time ever, for Great Lakes Championship Wrestling in Waukesha, Wisconsin where they picked up the win.
+After WCW folded, Mean Mike would work in Jimmy Hart's Xcitement Wrestling Federation in 2001 before working with Bubba The Love Sponge at a World Wrestling Federation House Show in Tampa, Florida in 2002.
+Mean Mike's final match would come in the form of a six man tag team match reuniting with Tough Tom and Bull Pain with all three of The Texas Hangmen for the only time ever, for Great Lakes Championship Wrestling in Waukesha, Wisconsin where they picked up the win in 2013.
 The Texas Hangmen would eventually be inducted into the Puerto Rican Wrestling Hall of Fame in 2018.

 Today Mike lives in Clearwater, Florida, where he has lived for over 20 years and runs a successful Real Estate Appraisal Company.